tonyluj/vault/README.md

 4. Sufficient and reliable testing to ensure data security;

 To summarize in a few words, Vault is a reliable, stable, simple, scalable, and low-cost storage system.
 Vault is a temporary name.
 If you have a better name, please let me know.

+# Project Status
+Very early on and I'm not sure I can keep it going, I'll start by building a minimal usable prototype and putting some of my data on it to replace my Synology.

+# Tasks
+- [ ] File management and operations with redundant mechanisms
+- [ ] Test cases to ensure my data is not lost or damaged